 A solar panel is a composition of solar photovoltaic (PV) cells that absorb light from the sun and convert it into electricity.
 Typically, solar cells are made of silicon.
 There are two common technologies used for creating solar cells for panels.
 Knowing the pros and cons of using the most prominent solar technologies can be important to your purposes for using solar energy.
 So, it’s monocrystalline vs. polycrystalline solar panels for consumers interested in going solar.
 Which of these two primary versions makes the best solar panels for home energy?

 Two Most Common Types of Solar Panels

-Silicon is used to build today’s energy-efficient solar panels.
+Silicon is used to build energy-efficient solar panels for homes.
 The silicon solar cells in the panels are developed with both a positive and a negative layer in order to generate an electrical field.
 It’s not unlike the way a battery works to create power.
 The majority of today’s most commonly installed solar panels are built from either polycrystalline or monocrystalline silicon cells.

 Monocrystalline Solar Panels